 How does the Supervisor of Elections determine if a location is suitable for a polling place?

 Several criteria are considered in selecting a polling place: the number of registered voters in the precinct, the size of the facility, whether the facility meets the accessible requirements of the Americans with Disabilities Act, whether the facility will be available for future elections and other considerations as needed.

 How does the Supervisor of Elections notify voters that a polling place has changed?

 State law requires that legal ads be published in a countywide newspaper and that all registered voters in a precinct be notified by mail if the precinct’s polling place has changed since the previous election.
-The Pinellas County Supervisor of Elections office publishes a legal ad and sends postcards as required every time a polling place is changed for countywide elections.
-Poll workers are also instructed to place signs at the former polling place on Election Day to notify voters of the new polling place and give directions.
+The Pinellas County Supervisor of Elections office publishes a legal ad and mails a voter information card as required every time a polling place is changed for countywide elections.
+Poll workers are also instructed to place signs and directional maps at the former polling place on Election Day to notify voters of the new polling place.

 Can voters suggest a possible polling place location to the Supervisor of Elections?